 All VDRs are required to participate and present a paper at a J.S.D.
 Forum, which will be held bi-weekly throughout the academic year.
 Additionally, all VDRs are expected to attend the J.S.D. orientation meeting and J.S.D. seminars scheduled periodically throughout the year.

-Each participant in the Hauser Research Scholars Program will be assigned a Faculty Sponsor at the NYU School of Law following admission to the program.
-Furthermore, participants are strongly encouraged to affiliate with one of the specialized centers or institutes at NYU School of Law.
-Affiliation means the scholar is included in the center or institute’s activities and may be given an affiliated title, such as the Global Emile Noel Research Fellow, for affiliation with the Jean Monnet Center.
-Applicants must indicate their center affiliation preference on the application.
-Further information about each center and institute can be found at http://www.law.nyu.edu/centers/index.htm.
+VDRs may wish to affiliate with one of the specialized centers or institutes at NYU School of Law.
+Affiliation means the student is included in the center or institute’s activities and may be given an affiliated title, such as the Global Emile Noel Research Fellow, for affiliation with the Jean Monnet Center.
+Applicants interested in affiliating with a center or institute, should indicate thusly on the application.
+Further information about each centers and institutes can be found at http://www.law.nyu.edu/centers/index.htm

-All participants in the Hauser Research Scholars Program must have adequate health insurance to cover them and any family members who will accompany them during their stay in the United States.
-Participants in the Hauser Research Scholars Program must make arrangements for health insurance before they arrive in the United States so that they are covered as from their date of arrival.
+All participants must have adequate health insurance to cover them and any family members who will accompany them during their stay in the United States.
+Neither NYU School of Law nor the United States government will provide health insurance.
+Participants must make arrangements for health insurance before they arrive in the United States so that they are covered as from their date of arrival.
 The program will provide information on obtaining local coverage following admission to the program.